zajichek/zajichek/content/consulting/webapps.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons

+title: Software and tools

 feature:
-- name:
-- name: Custom web applications
+- name: Web applications
-  description: Build completely customized [R Shiny](https://shiny.rstudio.com/) web applications for viewing, exploring, and interacting with your data.
-We will work together from prototyping through the deployment plan.
+  description: R Shiny / data exploration / model deployment
   icon: laptop-code
   icon_pack: fas
+- name: Packages
+  description: R function suite / documentation / internal or public use
+  icon: box-open
+  icon_pack: fas
-- name:
+- name: General programming
+  description: R and Python scripting / automation / processing pipelines
+  icon: chalkboard-teacher
+  icon_pack: fas
 ---

+Building code-based tools allows the flexibility to process, visualize, and explore data in a customized and automated way.
+Doing this with open source environments such as [R Shiny](https://shiny.rstudio.com/) give access to anyone to learn, manage, and own the process.